Trial Court Technology Strategic Plan

 Electronic Filing is making its way into all courts statewide.
 Once e-filing is fully implemented, judges will need to have the ability to view and process electronic court records effectively and efficiently.
 In order to provide judges with this capability, the Florida Courts Technology Commission (FCTC) approved the functional requirements for a court application processing system (CAPS) developed by the Trial Court Integrated Management Solution (TIMS) subcommittee.
 Any system implemented must adhere to the standards and vendors must be certified to sell their product to any county in Florida.

-- Thirteenth Judicial Circuit (received full certification on April 30, 2013)
+- Thirteenth Judicial Circuit (received full recertification on October 14, 2015)

-- Eighth Judicial Circuit (received full certification on March 6, 2014)
+- Fifteenth Judicial Circuit (received full certification on November 17, 2015)

 Judicial Education project